Oconostota: Background

-Oconostota as born around 1707, one of eleven children, and may have been a son of Moytoy of Tellico.
+Oconostota was born around 1707.
 He grew up among the Overhill Cherokee settlements.
 Oconostota's first wife was Oo-Loo-Sta (Polly) Ani-Wa’Di of the Paint Clan.
 Her maiden name was Uka of Chota.
 Their daughter, Nionne Ollie, married his cousin Attakullakulla, his predecessor as First Beloved Man.
 Some sources claim Nionne Ollie was a Natchez refugee who was adopted as the daughter of Oconostota's wife (as the Cherokee were a matrilineal society, inheritance and descent went through the mother's clan.)

 Oconostota first appears in historical records in 1736.
 He was a prominent warrior among the Cherokee, and was called "The Great Warrior of Chota."
 He may have been influenced by the German utopian Christian Priber, who lived with the Cherokee from about 1735 to 1739.
 He transferred his allegiance from the French to the British, and in 1753 led a pro-British Cherokee force against the Choctaw during the French and Indian War.
 Over the next 12 years the Cherokee fought both with and against the British.
 But, as more European-American settlers encroached on Cherokee land, the Cherokee threw their support behind the British, who had issued a proclamation to exclude settlers from the Overhill territory.

 In February 1760 Oconostata led a retaliatory attack on Fort Prince George in South Carolina, where colonists had imprisoned 29 Cherokee chiefs seeking peace and then executed them.
 He defeated Col. Archibald Montgomery in Macon County in June 1760 at the Battle of Echoee, and later captured Fort Loudoun near the confluence of the Little Tennessee River and Tennessee River.

 Many histories state that Oconostota went to England in either 1730 or 1762, but he was not a member of either delegation.
 Even during years of tension, Oconostota worked to have diplomatic relations with the colonists.
 In an unusual honor, John Stuart, Superintendent of Indian Affairs in the Carolinas, sponsored Oconostota for membership in the exclusive St. Andrews Society of Charlestown, South Carolina, for which the headman was approved and received a certificate in 1773.

 Oconostota became the First Beloved Man of the Cherokee following the death of his cousin Attakullakulla, sometime around 1775–1777.
 His tenure was fraught with warfare and struggle, as the American Revolutionary War broke out.
 In 1780 both the towns of Chota and Tanasi were destroyed by American revolutionary forces during their rebellion against the British and their allies.

 Oconostota was believed to have died in either 1782 or 1783.
 He was buried with his hands on his chest holding a broadsword pointing down his body.